Mothkur: About Town

 It is an agricultural town with a small sized food processing industry, mainly rice mills, and vegetable oil mills.
 Wet paddy is the major crop, other crops include cotton, fruits, and other vegetables and pulses.
 It is a developing town.
 Marketing of natural goods is the major source.Paddy marketing is the major resource.Also now mothkur is now hub for regional textile industry with handloom Cooperatives.

 This town has one cinema theatre – Tara Theatre.

 The town consists of Old Busstand, New Busstand and Pothaigadda.
 Old Mothkur is also called as the Old bus stand area.
-New Mothkur is well planned and has many residential colonies like the Drivers Colony, Padmashaali Colony, Teachers Colony, Lourdu Nagar, Venkateswara Colony and Sundarayya Colony.
+New Mothkur is well planned and has many residential colonies like the Drivers Colony, Padmashaali Colony, Teachers Colony, Lourdu Nagar, Venkateswara Colony and Sundarayya Colony, Gandhinagar.
 New busstand consists of RTC Busstand, police station and Zilla Parishad High School.
-The town has a pond named Pedda Cheruvu and that area called as Cheruvu katta on which there is a road towards Tirumalagiri and Thorrur.
-Mothkur Cheruvu was developed as Mini Tankbund by Govt. of telangana.
-Most of the government offices are situated after the crossing with the lake.
+The town has a big tank named Pedda Cheruvu and that area called as Cheruvu katta on which there is a road towards Tirumalagiri and Thorrur.
+Mothkur Cheruvu was developed as Mini Tankbund by Govt of telangana.
+Most of the government offices i.e, Municipal office,MPDO OFFICE, MRO OFFICE, PHC, FIRE STATION are situated after the crossing with the Cheruvu.
 That area was known as DaBunglow Area.
-Mothkur now became municipality under new municipal Act 2018., Merged some more places to Mothkur.
-The new places were kondagadapa, Rajanna gudem, Dharmapuram, Bujilapuram, Jamachetlabavi, Kondapuram.
-It now emerged as big town with population over twenty five thousand.
+Mothkur now became municipality under new municipal Act 2019 by Merging some villages to Mothkur.
+They are Rajanna gudem, Dharmapuram, Bujilapuram, Jamachetlabavi, Kondapuram.
+It now emerged as big town with population over twenty thousand.